Honor Societies: What It Means to Be Affiliated

-- Kappa Delta Pi (The Richard W. Riley College of Education and Leadership): Walden’s Alpha Epsilon Xi Chapter is part of one of the largest and most prestigious education honor societies in the world.
+- Kappa Delta Pi (The Richard W. Riley College of Education and Human Sciences): Walden’s Alpha Epsilon Xi Chapter is part of one of the largest and most prestigious education honor societies in the world.

 - Upsilon Phi Delta (School of Health Sciences): Open to high-performing students in healthcare management who demonstrate a commitment to the healthcare profession.